maxim2266/OCR/README.md

   All the given options are passed down to the "tesseract" tool.
 ```

-Essentially, this is a wrapper around `tesseract` tool.
-The main purpose of the script
-is to validate command line parameters before passing them down to `tesseract`, because
+The main purpose of the script is to validate command line parameters before passing
-the original `tesseract` error messages are rather cryptic.
+them down to `tesseract`, because error messages from `tesseract` are rather cryptic.

 #### OCR
 ```